makemassair/Code-Quiz/pseudocode.md

 ** Folder Structure**
 ​
 ~~1.
-Create new repo in Github - clone onto computer.~~
-2. Copy over starter code inside the starter folder and commit to github.
-3. Create JS folder inside of the assets folder.
-4. Create 3 JS files --> (1) logic.js, (2) questions.js, (3) scores.js
-5. In your index.html link the logic.js and questions.js files using </script> tag
-6. In your highscores.html link the scores.js file using </script> tag ​
+Create new repo in Github - clone onto computer.~~ ~~2.
+Copy over starter code inside the starter folder and commit to github.~~ ~~3.
+Create JS folder inside of the assets folder.~~ ~~4.
+Create 3 JS files --> (1) logic.js, (2) questions.js, (3) scores.js~~ ~~5.
+In your index.html link the logic.js and questions.js files using </script> tag~~ ~~6.
+In your highscores.html link the scores.js file using </script> tag~~ ​
 ​
 *** Start button that when clicked a timer starts and the first question appears** ​
-7. Grab the StartQuiz button using .getElementById or querySelector methods and store in a global variable.
+~~7.
+Grab the StartQuiz button using .getElementById or querySelector methods and store in a global variable.
 Do the same for all elements from the html page that you'll need to reference later on.
-For example the questions div etc.
+For example the questions div etc.~~
-8. Declare a function to start the Quiz
+~~8.
+Declare a function to start the Quiz~~
-9. Add an eventListener to the start button - click event and pass the function that starts the quiz into your eventListener.
+~~9.
+Add an eventListener to the start button - click event and pass the function that starts the quiz into your eventListener. ~~
-10. In your function that starts the quiz, grab the start-screen div using getElementById and store in a variable.
-11. Set attribute to this variable so that you change the class from start to hide (which is a class in the css file that displays none)
+~~10.
+In your function that starts the quiz, grab the start-screen div using getElementById and store in a variable.~~ ~~11.
+Set attribute to this variable so that you change the class from start to hide (which is a class in the css file that displays none)~~
-12. In the start function, un-hide the questions div using remove attribute method.
-13. Declare and initialize a global variable to store total length of time.
-14. Declare a function to start the timer and use the setInterval method to decrement total time.
-15. Call this timer function in the start quiz function so that once user clicks startQuiz button the timer begins.
-16. In your questions.js file, declare a variable for an array of objects holding all questions, choices and answers for your quiz.
+~~12.
+In the start function, un-hide the questions div using remove attribute method.~~ ~~13.
+Declare and initialize a global variable to store total length of time.~~ ~~14.
+Declare a function to start the timer and use the setInterval method to decrement total time.~~ ~~15.
+Call this timer function in the start quiz function so that once user clicks startQuiz button the timer begins.~~ ~~16.
+In your questions.js file, declare a variable for an array of objects holding all questions, choices and answers for your quiz.~~
 17. Declare a function to render questions.
 18. Declare a global variable to store index of questions.
 Initialize it to zero.
 19. In your questions function, initialize a variable to hold your questions' array of object from the questions.js file.